Chapter 5: Youth Protection Program

 5.1.1 Purpose

-It is the policy of The University of Texas at El Paso (University) to provide oversight and training for Youth Programs which are held on the University campus or operated by the University and which have recreational, athletic, religious, or educational activities for their participants.
+It is the policy of The University of Texas at El Paso (University) to provide oversight and training for Youth Programs which are operated by the University or via third-party agreement with the University, either in person or virtually and which have recreational, athletic, volunteer, youth enrichment, or educational activities for their participants.
 This includes all Youth Programs covered by Texas Education Code, Chapter 51, Section 51.976, as well as any youth-related day camp, activity, or event sponsored by the University.

-In order to ensure the safety and well-being of children, individuals with responsibilities that involve interaction with children, including University faculty, staff, students, volunteers, and representatives, as well as third-party vendors and their employees, representatives or volunteers that contract for use of the University facilities, must carefully review and abide by the University’s policy regarding youth protection.
+Individuals with responsibilities that involve interaction with children, including University faculty, staff, students, volunteers, and representatives, as well as third-party vendors and their employees, representatives or volunteers who contract for use of University facilities, must carefully review and abide by this policy.

 5.1.2 Applicability